 Your ring shouldn’t create a "muffin top" of skin on either side of it.

-Find our free printable ring size guide here.
+Check out our free printable ring size guide.

 Print out the sizer and make sure the page scaling is set to none.
 And then double check with your bank card or an old school ruler to make sure your print out is the right size.